shunjilin/UdacityCarNDBehavioralCloning/writeup.md

 * writeup.md summarizing the results

-* log.txt that shows the log details of training the final model.

 * run1.mp4 that shows a video of a lap done by the vehicle in autonomous mode using the model